-A single or joint honours degree of at least 2(i) classification or in exceptional cases a good 2(ii) in Criminology, Sociology, Law, Political Science, Social Studies, Social Policy, or a related academic discipline.
-Applications from candidates who have relevant professional experience in lieu of a bachelor degree will also be considered.
-All applicants in this category will be invited for interview.
+A single or joint honours degree of at least 2:2 classification in Criminology, Sociology, Law, Political Science, Social Studies, Social Policy, or a related academic discipline.

 Months of entry